Casey Lawrence: Minnesota Twins

-On January 28, 2020, Lawrence signed a minor league deal with the Minnesota Twins.
-He was released before the 2020 season began.
-On August 10, 2020, Lawrence resigned with the Twins on a minor league contract.
-He became a free agent on November 2, 2020.
+On January 28, 2020, Lawrence signed a minor league deal with the Minnesota Twins but was released before the season began.
+On August 10, Lawrence re-signed with the Twins on a new minor league contract.
+He was assigned to the team's alternate training site in St. Paul but did not pitch in a game for the Twins organization in the shortened 2020 season.
+Lawrence became a free agent on November 2.

 Toronto Blue Jays (second stint)

 On March 30, 2021, Lawrence signed with the York Revolution of the Atlantic League of Professional Baseball.
-On May 19, prior to the start of the ALPB season, Lawrence’s contract was purchased by the Toronto Blue Jays organization and was assigned to the Triple-A Buffalo Bisons.
-On November 29, 2021, Lawrence signed a new minor league contract with the Blue Jays and was invited to spring training.
+On May 19, prior to the start of the league's season, the Toronto Blue Jays purchased Lawrence's contract and assigned to the Triple-A Buffalo Bisons.
+On November 29, Lawrence signed a new minor league contract with the Blue Jays and was invited to spring training the following year.

-Lawrence began the 2022 season with Triple-A Buffalo.
-On May 4, 2022, Lawrence had his contract selected to the active roster to take the place of Gosuke Katoh, who had been designated for assignment.
+Lawrence began the 2022 season with Buffalo.
+On May 4, the Blue Jays added Lawrence to the active roster.
+He replaced Gosuke Katoh.
+On November 9, Lawrence was removed from the 40-man roster and sent outright to Triple-A.

-On January 3, 2023, Lawrence re-signed a new minor league deal.
+On January 3, 2023, Lawrence re-signed with Toronto on a minor league contract.
+In 18 starts for Triple-A Buffalo, he registered a 3–7 record and 4.67 ERA with 81 strikeouts in 90 2/3 innings pitched.
+On July 17, he exercised the opt-out clause in his contract and was released.

+St. Louis Cardinals

+On July 20, 2023, Lawrence signed a minor league contract with the St. Louis Cardinals.
+After 3 starts for the Triple-A Memphis Redbirds, on August 15, the Cardinals selected Lawrence's contract after they placed Steven Matz on the injured list.
+In 15 games for St. Louis, he had a 6.59 ERA with 20 strikeouts in 27 1/3 innings pitched.
+On October 26, Lawrence was removed from the 40-man roster and sent outright to Triple-A. However, Lawrence rejected the assignment and elected free agency.